 How Do Working Parents Manage (Home)School During COVID-19?

 For many working parents, finding the right balance between work and home can be a challenge, whether they work from home or outside the home.
 Now the COVID-19 pandemic has transformed that challenge into a crisis.
-The thought of “getting through” the last few months of the 2019-2020 school year pushed them to the finish line.

 As we look toward the fall, many states find themselves in situations where schools will either have to continue with remote learning or a combination of remote learning and in-person instruction.
 These options are proving to be a logistical nightmare for working parents, especially those who don’t have the option to work from home.